rigvedrs/YOLO-V8-CAM/README.md

-# EigenCAM for YOLO V8
+# EigenCAM for YOLO V8 Interpretability

-A package for applying EIgenCAM on the new YOLO V8 model.
+A package for applying EigenCAM on the new YOLO V8 model.
 Simply clone the package and import the modules to get started.

 It has been derived from [Jacob Gil's package for AI explainability](https://github.com/jacobgil/pytorch-grad-cam) and modified to be used for the YOLO V8 model.